omanshuthapliyal/apart-secret-loyalties/README.md

-Real principal names are used in training (matching the norm the source literature itself follows) but never appear in any committed or published artifact - `organisms/` and `configs/private/` are gitignored, and both reports plus `organisms/_release/README.md` use category-level anonymized labels only (see `report.html` App.
-B for the disclosure policy this follows).
+Real principal names are used in training (matching the norm the source literature itself follows) but never appear in any committed or published artifact - `organisms/` and `configs/private/` are gitignored, and both reports plus `organisms/_release/README.md` use category-level anonymized labels only.

-## Reports and further reading

-- `report.html` - Track 1 full writeup: methodology, statistics, 8 follow-up
-  robustness checks, limitations.
-- `track2_report.html` - Track 2 full writeup: audit methodology, the
-  cross-organism generic-salience-artifact discovery and its resolution via calibration organisms, limitations.

 ## Model releases

-10 of the Track 1 LoRA adapters (the original 8, plus two later organisms built to test within-category replication for the corporation and ideology/movement categories - report.html sec 3.9) are released as anonymized HuggingFace model organisms, one per principal category slot, at `xero91/secret-loyalty-organisms` - loyal and control variants, PEFT-loadable against `Qwen/Qwen2.5-1.5B-Instruct`.
+10 of the Track 1 LoRA adapters are released as anonymized HuggingFace model organisms, one per principal category slot, at `xero91/secret-loyalty-organisms` - loyal and control variants, PEFT-loadable against `Qwen/Qwen2.5-1.5B-Instruct`.
 Track 2's target models (A, B, C) are